calpaterson/csvbase/csvbase/web/faq/entries/excel.md

 ![](/static/faq/excel-04-refresh.png)

-And you can configure the frequency of the refresh with the connection properties:
+Or, alternatively, you can configure the frequency of the refresh with the connection properties:

 ![](/static/faq/excel-06-connection-properties.png)